A just society where socially excluded people are supported and empowered to build sustainable, independent lives.

 A year of planned strategic growth means that we now support more people than ever before, at a time when there is increasing demand for our services.

-All this positive progress was achieved against a backdrop of economic recession and increasing pressure on Julian House services.
+All this positive progress was achieved against a backdrop of economic recession and increasing pressure on our services.

-We have provided better services, for less income and continue to seek ways of achieving our goals efficiently and effectively.
+We provided better services, for lower costs and continue to seek ways of achieving our goals more efficiently and effectively.

 Offering direct support to the socially excluded